Mitochondrial replacement therapy: In vitro fertilisation

-Mitochondrial replacement therapy has been used to prevent the transmission of mitochondrial diseases from mother to child In the UK it could only be performed in clinics licensed by the Human Fertilisation and Embryology Authority (HFEA), only for people individually approved by the HFEA, for whom preimplantation genetic diagnosis is unlikely to be helpful, and only with informed consent that the risks and benefits are not well understood.
+Mitochondrial replacement therapy has been used to prevent the transmission of mitochondrial diseases from mother to child.
+In the UK it could only be performed in clinics licensed by the Human Fertilisation and Embryology Authority (HFEA), only for people individually approved by the HFEA, for whom preimplantation genetic diagnosis is unlikely to be helpful, and only with informed consent – given that the risks and benefits are not well understood.

-Relevant mutations are found in about 0.5% of the population and disease affects around one in 5000 individuals (0.02%)—the percentage of people affected is much smaller because cells contain many mitochondria, only some of which carry mutations, and the number of mutated mitochondria need to reach a threshold in order to affect the entire cell, and many cells need to be affected for the person to show disease.
+Relevant mutations are found in about 0.5% of the population.
+Disease affects a much smaller proportion of the population – around one in 5000 individuals, 0.02% – because cells contain many mitochondria and only some carry mutations.
+The proportion of the cell's mitochondria affected needs to reach a threshold in order to affect the entire cell; and many cells need to be affected for the person to show disease.

-The average number of births per year among women at risk for transmitting mtDNA disease is estimated to approximately 150 in the United Kingdom and 800 in the United States.
+The average number of births per year among women at risk for transmitting mtDNA disease is estimated as approximately 150 in the United Kingdom and 800 in the United States.

-Prior to the development of MRT, and in places where it is not legal or feasible, the reproductive options for women who are at risk for transmitting mtDNA disease and who want to prevent transmission were using an egg from another woman, adoption, or childlessness.
+Where both legal and feasible, MRT provides a fourth reproductive option for women who are at risk for transmitting mtDNA disease and who want to prevent transmission.
+The other three are using an egg from another woman, adoption, or childlessness.